 Meta Refresh: Redirects can be made on the server level, or on the page level.
 Meta refreshes are performed on the page level, and most SEO experts dont recommend this method because its slower than on the server level.
 Speed plays an important role in SEO, so its best to skip meta refreshes for any redirecting on your site.

 SEO Best Practices When Using Redirects

-it’s best if you choose a 301 redirect on the server level to keep 85% or more
+If you planon passing your SEO value or equity from a former page or website to another,its best if you choose a 301 redirect on the server level to keep 85% or moreof value.

-is lost when performing a redirect, and this is why many SEOs will caution
+Some valueis lost when performing a redirect, and this is why many SEOs will cautionbefore using redirects.

 If you go back to 2016, just three years after Matt Cutts confirmed that PageRank was lost, Gary Illyes confirmed that 30x redirects no longer lose PageRank.

 So, in theworst-case scenario, youll lose 10-15% of value with a redirect, althoughGoogle claims that as much as all of your value may be passed through aredirect.

 In terms ofwhich type of redirect you use, Google claims that their algorithm will be ableto figure it out.
 If youre moving pages permanently, you can speed up thisfiguring out by using a 301 redirect.